bricaud/bricaud.github.io/README.md

 ## Bio

-I am an associate professor at [UiT](https://uit.no/), The Arctic University of Norway, Tromsø, Norway, the northernmost university in the world.
+I am associate professor at [UiT](https://uit.no/), The Arctic University of Norway, Tromsø, the northernmost university in the world.
 I was previously researcher at [EPFL](https://www.epfl.ch/), Lausanne Switzerland.
-My research is at the intersection between Data Science, Network Science, Machine Learning and Signal Processing.
+My research is at the intersection between Machine learning, Data Science, Network Science and Signal Processing.
 I am a member of [the machine learning group at UiT](https://machine-learning.uit.no/).

 I am involved in several activities around graphs, innovation and teaching:
 * I am the co-director of the [Digital Technology Innovation Lab](https://uit-dtil.github.io/) at UiT, developing innovation and startups in the High North,
 * I am organizing activities around graphs and Machine Learning in the [Northernmost GraphML Group](https://ngmlgroup.github.io/),
 * I am teaching [Image Analysis](https://en.uit.no/utdanning/emner/emne?p_document_id=785508) and [Machine Learning](https://uit.no/utdanning/emner/emne?p_document_id=564810) at UiT.
 * I am co-program chair for the [Northern Light Deep Learning conference](https://www.nldl.org/) that takes place every year in January in Tromsø.
+* I am supervising one of the ML group outreach activity to inform the general public about AI: we are building open-source [machine learning and AI demos](https://github.com/SFI-Visual-Intelligence/AI-exhibition) for the Science Centre in Tromsø.

 My main research topics are:
  * [Graph signal processing](#graph-signal-processing)